-The First Key features detailed reflection upon the mythology of the Fallen Angel.
-Such narratives reveal Satan as he who demands the embrace of earthly Life, instead of its denial.
+The First Key features detailed reflection upon the mythology of the Adversary.
+Such narratives reveal Satan as he who demands the embrace of earthly life, instead of its denial.
 This provides justification as to in what sense the Tenebrous Creed is “Satanic.”

 The Second Key